bochinchero/decred-pub/StakedValue/README.md

 ![SASRVRV Ratio](./img/7_SASRVRV.png)

-During the past market cycle, the SASRV/RV ratio remained above 1 throughout the entirety of the bull market, while during the bear market it has struggled to decisevely break and sustain above that value.
+During the past market cycle, the SASRV/RV ratio remained above 1 throughout the entirety of the bull market, while during the bear market it has struggled to decisevely break and sustain itself above that value.
 Despite this metric crossing bullish again, I'd like to see a much stronger breakout to the upside as confirmation of what looks like an upcoming bull market kicking into full gear - something to keep an eye on over the next few weeks.

 ### In Closing